Tumbling Dice: Critical reception and legacy

 The drum work by Charlie Watts was also praised.
 Rolling Stone critic Lenny Kaye considered the guitar work and drumming of Watts to build to a "kind of majesty the Stones at their best have always provided".
 In a retrospective review for Spin, music critic Al Shipley described every note of the song as "perfection" where every "hooky little moment" is accompanied by a "perfect Charlie Watts snare fill".
 David Morgan of CBS News asserted that Watts' percussion on the single was "remarkable".

-Several critics loved the tempo and groove of the single.
-Music critic Jack Garner asserted in a review for Courier Newsthat the song featured a "marvellous tempo".
+Several critics complimented the tempo and groove of the single.
+Music critic Jack Garner asserted in a review for Courier News that the song featured a "marvellous tempo".
 Shipley felt the song has an "irresistible singalong energy", describing the "breakdown and buildup into the final 'you got to roll me' refrain" as "sublime".
 Critic Bill Janovitz described "Tumbling Dice" in his 2014 book Rocks Off as the "Holy Grail of grooves".

 The lyrics of "Tumbling Dice" were well received by critics.
 Barsocchini considered its lyrics to be "provocative".
 Garner agreed, stating in a review for Courier News that the lyrics contained "wonderfully sexy double entendre[s]".

 Critics frequently considered "Tumbling Dice" to be one of the best songs on Exile.
 Oster asserted that "Tumbling Dice" was among the eight songs he would keep on Exile, using the others for "hairspray or frisbees".
 Kaye considered the single to be "a cherry on the first side" of Exile and the only song on the album that made "real moves towards a classic".
-Ultimate Classic Rock critic Kyle Dowling agreed, calling it a "true standout" of the album and calling it a "classic piece of rock and roll music", noting that it was a persistent favourite in live performances.
+Ultimate Classic Rock critic Kyle Dowling agreed, calling it a "true standout" of the album and a "classic piece of rock and roll music", noting that it was a persistent favourite in live performances.
 Morgan agreed with Dowling, calling it a "classic".
 David Marchese wrote for Vulture that the song "achieves choogle nirvana", expressing surprise that despite a "near-consensus" that Exile on Main St. was the best Stones album, it did not produce any other big singles.

 According to Janovitz, Rod Stewart "so coveted" the song that he took a tape of it into his Foot Loose & Fancy Free (1977) sessions "to play to the band he had assembled to record "Hot Legs".
 The song has earned spots on numerous "best of" lists.
-Vulture ranked the single as the seventeenth best Rolling Stones song and Rolling Stone ranked "Tumbling Dice" as number 424 on their list of the 500 Greatest Songs of All Time in 2004; Rolling Stone's 2021 update ranked it number 86.
+Vulture ranked the single as the seventeenth best Rolling Stones song and Rolling Stone ranked "Tumbling Dice" number 424 on its list of the 500 Greatest Songs of All Time in 2004; Rolling Stone's 2021 update ranked it number 86.